fbgallet/roam-extension-elapsed-time/README.md

 ### Period selector

 Use the preset buttons (Today / This Week / This Month / This Quarter) or pick a **Custom** date range.
 Navigate backward and forward with the ‹ › arrows.

+Presets always cover the **full period** — This Week runs Monday through Sunday, This Month covers the entire calendar month, and This Quarter spans the full three-month block.

+When you open the dashboard from a **daily note page** (via the command palette or a `{{Time Tracker/Total dashboard}}` button placed on a DNP), the presets use that note's date as their reference instead of today.
+For example, opening from a note dated last Monday will show "This Week" as that week (Monday–Sunday), not the current week.

 ### Opening the dashboard from a Roam button